 Tip: if you don't have coloured paper, you can use white paper.
 If you don't have a printer, ask an adult to help you draw the outline of the moth and its wings.

 - Decorate the printed moth.
 This is where you can have fun and use your imagination.
 Moths are very beautiful and come in all sorts of patterns and colours.
 Cut out coloured paper and glue the pieces to your moth.

 Keep decorating your moth's wings and body.
 Here's some more ideas:

-Use a split pin or paper fastener to attach the wings to the moth body.
+- Use a split pin or paper fastener to join the wings to the moth body.
 You can use a stapler if you don't have pins.